 About these lead magnet statistics

-As you can see, if you are an online course creator, using a free course as a lead magnet works extremely well.
+As a course creator, using a free course as a lead magnet works extremely well in attracting students to your website and converting their visits to sales.

 As you saw in the statistics presented in this post, if you want to create the best possible lead magnet for your online course business, nothing can beat a free course!